amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Introduction and Context.md

-In his book [śabdamaṇidarpaṇaṁ](https://en.wikipedia.org/wiki/Shabdamanidarpana) on Old Kannada grammar, [kēśirāja](https://en.wikipedia.org/wiki/Kesiraja) explicitly mentions only `nīṁ`/`nīn` (only the forms starting with the consonant `n`), `āṁ`/`ān` (only the forms starting with a vowel) and `tāṁ`/`tān` for the second-person, first-person and reflexive pronouns respectively.
+In his book [śabdamaṇidarpaṇaṁ](https://en.wikipedia.org/wiki/Shabdamanidarpana) on Old Kannada grammar, [kēśirāja](https://en.wikipedia.org/wiki/Kesiraja) explicitly mentions only `nīṁ`/`nīn` (only the forms starting with the consonant `n`), `āṁ`/`ān` (only the forms starting with a vowel) and `tāṁ`/`tān` for the second-person, first-person and reflexive pronouns, respectively.

 ##### Verse [157](https://archive.org/details/abdamaidarpaa00kirjuoft/page/211/mode/1up)